 Information about Visits, Unique Visitors and Traffic Rank (SEMrush’s proprietary evaluation based on the total estimated number of visits) that you can find in Traffic Analytics reports will let you evaluate the size of the competitor's audience, compare your rivals’ websites against each other, and estimate each competitor’s market share.

-If you want a sneak-peek into the quality of traffic a competitor gets, and make some conclusions on the efficiency of their digital marketing activities, you can analyze Average Visit Duration, Pages/Visit and Bounce Rate.
+If you want a sneak-peek into the quality of traffic a competitor gets, and make some conclusions on the efficiency of their digital marketing activities, you can use some competitor analysis tools to analyze Average Visit Duration, Pages/Visit and Bounce Rate.

 The amazing thing about Traffic Analytics is its data, based on the analysis of the behavior of over 200 million real internet users and over 100 different apps and browser extensions carried out by our partners.
 The numbers may differ slightly from what you might see in Google Analytics as we are aiming to dive into your competitors' terra incognita not to measure your own website’s traffic.
 Some SEMrush users may note the difference in values in Traffic Analytics and Domain Overview reports.
 It is caused by the difference in the calculation and data acquisition methods (in Domain Overview you see the data calculated on the basis of the website’s position in SERP).